ChiaraBaldini/SRE-YOLO/README.md

 ## Acknowledgments
 * This code is built on the [YOLOv8 GitHub repository](https://github.com/ultralytics/ultralytics).
-* The SR branch was
+* The SR branch was implemented by adapting the version of [Zhang et al.](https://github.com/icey-zhang/SuperYOLO) to YOLOv8.